 Visit The Temples Of ‘MY SON’

 Yet another UNESCO heritage site in Vietnam, it’s roughly about 50 km outside of Hoi An, it took us roughly 1 hour to get there.
-My Son temples is a cluster of abandoned and partially ruined Hindu temples constructed between the 4th and the 14th century.
+My Son temples are a cluster of abandoned and partially ruined Hindu temples constructed between the 4th and the 14th century.

 Buying a ticket allows for entry was 120,000 dong which allows you to visit five historic attractions.
 There are several meeting halls and ancient houses to look through.